agentydragon/agentydragon.github.io/posts/2019-11-25-my-anki-patterns.md

 When I get the card wrong, I notice the interference, and write down “erheblich/vergeblich” into my Keep.
-Later, when I organize my deck on my computer, I add a “distinguisher”, typically using Cloze deletion.
+Later, when I organize my deck on my computer, I add a “disambiguator”, typically using Cloze deletion.
 For example, like this:

 {{c1::e}}r{{c1::h}}eblich: {{c2::considerable}}